The second in a four-part series on water law and allocation in the Colorado River Basin. By Rica Fulton

 What is Next?

-Sheer complexity of the Law of the River rivals quantum mechanics, with mind-bending and nuanced factors.
+The sheer complexity of the Law of the River rivals quantum mechanics, with mind-bending and nuanced factors.
 Further, this article only scratches the surface of each of the components laid out here, as each piece is exceptionally nuanced.
-However, understanding each cog in the legal machine of water in the Colorado River Basin, helps to illuminate how water is managed in the West.
+However, understanding each cog in the legal machine of water in the Colorado River Basin helps to illuminate how water is managed in the West.

 Rica Fulton is from beautiful southwest Colorado and was raised in the canyon walls of the Colorado River Basin.
 She enjoys rowing boats, laughing, reading books, getting lost outside, and writing about rivers and public lands in the West.
 She is also the Upper Green River Keeper!
 Check back here for more musings from Rica.